Suggested links

 Additionally, your health insurance may offer partial or full coverage for different types of programs.

 That depends.
 Different providers offer different types of coverage related to addiction recovery and drug rehab.
-It is best to speak with your individual provider to learn more about what is covered under your specific plan.
+It is best to speak with your provider to learn more about what is covered under your specific plan.

 Are visitations allowed during inpatient rehab?